 We will ensure a written report is made as soon after the disclosure as possible recording the facts as presented by the child.
 These may be used as part of a statutory assessment if the case is escalated.
 We will ensure the Designated Safeguarding Lead (or deputy) will be informed as soon as possible, if they were not involved in the initial report.
-This will be recorded on CPOMS.
-We will ensure that details of decisions made and reasons for decisions are recorded as well as any outcomes.
+(All recording to logged on CPOMS) We will ensure that details of decisions made and reasons for decisions are recorded as well as any outcomes.

-We will ensure that any 'safety plans' are recorded electronically and kept under review.
-All safety plans are saved onto CPOMS.
+We will ensure that any 'safety plans' are recorded (electronic) and kept under review.
+All safety plans will be uploaded to CPOMS.